nxbisgin/Should-you-renovate-your-house-Advice-using-Multiple-Linear-Regression-on-King-county-houses/README.md

 Buyer:
 -Should I renovate my house?
--Renovating the house will increase the log price of the house by 0.0423, which means the new price will be 1.04 times the old price.
-If the house is worth $100k, it will become  $104k after renovation.
-Since the renovation will certainly cost more than $4k, I do not recommend renovations.
+-I would highly recommend renovating the house if the grade of the house is increased or more living area is added by renovation.

 ## Next Steps